vishalkk96/F1_Race_Pred_LSTM/README.md

 ## RESULTS

 Graphs are generated in the Jupyter Notebook.
-The ANN model is able to capture a general trend but misses out on minor nuances which are not captured by the publicly available data
+The ANN model is able to capture a general trend but misses out on minor nuances which are not captured by the publicly available data.
+The following results are for the 2024 United States Grand Prix held in Austin, TX.

 ### Stage 1